CharmedSatyr/charmed_blog/content/blog/how-to-add-login-with-mastodon-using-nodejs/index.md

 - Yeoman: 3.1.0
 - Generator Express ES6: 0.6.1

-Version information for packages saved to the project with npm can be found [here](https://github.com/CharmedSatyr/mastodon-oauth-demo/blob/master/package.json).
-You might be able to get away with using a different setup; give it a shot!
+Version information for packages saved to the project with **npm** can be found [here](https://github.com/CharmedSatyr/mastodon-oauth-demo/blob/master/package.json).
+You'll likely be able to get away with using a different but similar setup; give it a shot!

 ## <div id="create-mastodon-app">Create the Mastodon Application</div>